ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 #### Infuse – Operationalize AI with Trust and Transparency

-The fourth rung of the AI Ladder is infuse and is how is an enterprise can use AI as a real-world capability.
+The fourth rung of the AI Ladder is *Infuse* and is about how an enterprise can use AI as a real-world capability.
 Operationalizing AI means that models can be adequately managed which means an inadequately performing model can be rapidly identified and replaced with another model or by some other means.
 Transparency infers that advanced analytics and AI are not in the realm of being a dark art and that all outcomes can be explained.
-Trust infers that all forms of fairness transcend the use of a model.
-Infuse allows data to be:
+Trust infers that all forms of fairness transcend the use of a model. *Infuse* allows data to be:

 * Used for automation and optimization
 * Part of a causal loop of action and feedback